White Paper |

 As someone responsible for your firm’s technology, the procurement of outsourced IT services is one of the most important decisions you can make.
 Selecting the right provider for your needs can yield a huge ROI.

-When considering managed IT, some of the questions you may ask include:
+When considering managed IT services, some of the questions you may ask include:

 - What services do I need?